GoDaddy boots neo-Nazi site after a derogatory story on the Charlottesville victim

 "Given their latest article comes on the immediate heels of a violent act, we believe this type of article could incite additional violence, which violates our terms of service."

-An article posted on The Daily Stormer called Heyer "fat and a drain on society."
+An article posted on the Daily Stormer called Heyer "fat and a drain on society."

 "Despite feigned outrage by the media, most people are glad she is dead, as she is the definition of uselessness," the story said.
 "A 32-year-old woman without children is a burden on society and has no value."